EzelDilaOzdemir/BITCOIN-BEHAVIOUR-PREDICTION/README.md

 # Results

-Achieved approximately 53% accuracy on high-confidence predictions
+Achieved approximately 55% accuracy on high-confidence predictions

-Model avoided trading on ~59% of uncertain market days

-Performance consistently exceeded random baseline behavior
+Performance consistently exceeded random baseline behavior however model tend to predict up movement most of the time

 Results support the hypothesis that Bitcoin is influenced by broader economic conditions